-Designing major organisational changes is complex and is a high stakes undertaking, so it’s essential that the process is done with open communication and a clear vision in mind.
-Your structure should also be set up to deliver your strategy.
+Designing major organisational changes is complex and is a high stake undertaking, so it’s essential that the process is done with open communication and a clear vision in mind.
+Your structure should also be set up to deliver your strategy and any target operating models you have already defined.
 With a wealth of knowledge and years of experience at hand, Nine Feet Tall’s team of organisational design consultants can help you structure your organisational design for the better.

 What is organisational design?

 Organisational design (OD) is the evaluation of a business in its entirety, looking specifically at the distance between its current state and its desired future state, including wants, needs and goals, and working out a strategy to narrow the gap.
 You may choose to redesign your organisation following a change in management, environment or strategy, or maybe your current design just isn’t .

 Understand the problems you are trying to solve